This post may contain affiliate links. Please read our disclosure policy.

-If you love the zesty fresh citrus flavor of a good margarita, you’ll love this incredible tequila lime shrimp recipe!
-It’s the essence of your favorite summertime cocktail, in the form of incredible shrimp skewers – perfect for throwing on the grill.
+If you love the zesty fresh citrus flavor of a good margarita, you’ll love this incredible tequila lime shrimp recipe.
+Each and every bite tastes like summer!

 If you love shrimp, don’t skip my Roasted Shrimp Cocktail and Homemade Cocktail Sauce for the holidays or any time of year!